 Vietnamese coffee growers did not do this before.
 They will usually use the following two ways to harvest coffee.
 The first way is to spread a tarp under the tree, then shake it vigorously to let the fruit fall.
 The second way is to use your hands to pluck the coffee berries like plucking vegetables.
 Both of these methods produce the same result:

-The batch of finished coffee mixes green and ripe fruits with all kinds of different branches, leaves, pebbles, etc. This means that the coffee will be very cheap and will be used mainly in instant coffee or to extract caffeine for energy drinks.
-These batches of “poor quality” coffee are referred to by the rather casual name: “Commercial Coffee”.
+The batch of finished coffee mixes green and ripe fruits with different branches, leaves, pebbles, etc. This means the coffee will be cheap and used mainly in instant coffee or to extract caffeine for energy drinks.
+These batches of “poor quality” coffee are referred to by the rather casual name: “Commercial Coffee.”

-However, in recent years, coffee farmers have had to change the way they harvest to meet the requirements of high-quality coffee.
+However, in recent years, coffee farmers have had to change how they harvest to meet the requirements of high-quality coffee.
 Coffee bags must now reach 100% ripeness and not mix too much foreign matter.
 This is the first and foremost factor in scoring good quality coffee.

 Therefore, farmers had to switch to selective picking to meet the above requirements.
 Only ripe coffee cherries with the most sugar are picked.
 And all that process has to be done manually.
-The farmer will have to carefully select, peel off the ripe fruit one by one, and put it in the basket until all the trees are gone.
-But the coffee tree is not tiny, it must be as big as an orange tree, a tangerine tree, and the fruit grows like a strawberry.
+The farmer must select carefully, peel off the ripe fruit individually, and put them in the basket until all the trees are gone.
+But the coffee tree is not tiny; it must be as big as an orange or tangerine tree, and the fruit grows like a strawberry.

 “Then why not rent a machine to work quickly, less tired.”

 So most of these machines are only used in commercial coffee harvesting.
-Most of the world’s high-quality coffee growers are still using manual harvesting in the middle of the 21st century.
+Most of the world’s high-quality coffee growers still use manual harvesting in the middle of the 21st century.